spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/07-Week_Project-1/README.md

 ## Heads Up

-Next week, in addition to project work, we will spend a day practicing whiteboard interview questions.
+Next unit, in addition to project work, we will spend a day practicing whiteboard interview questions.
 Even though the lesson plans are lighter, be sure to review them and spend some time familiarizing yourself with the algorithms.

+Project presentations are on the third day of next unit.
+Remember, students must have deployed projects by presentation day, so encourage students to work on deploying their projects by 08.2 at the latest.
+Since you can always update deployed projects, it is recommended that students deploy early on and update their live version with every new feature.

 ## Helpful Links